Elizovo Airport: Runway reconstruction

 On 1 April 2012, reconstruction began on runway 16R/34L in order to widen it to 45. m and extend it by 900. m to 3400. m in order to better accommodate larger planes.
 Terminal and apron improvements are also included in the project.

 New terminal

 In August 2017, Airports of Regions, an airport management company, had the winning bid in a competition to construct a new passenger terminal at the airport.
-Originally construction was scheduled to begin in 2018 with completion by 2021.
-Construction delays have pushed back the expected completion date to August, 2023.
+Originally, construction was scheduled to begin in 2018 with completion by 2021.
+Construction delays have pushed back the expected completion date to December 2024.
+The new terminal finally opened on March 31, 2025.

 Statistics

 Following a pattern where travel restrictions related to the COVID-19 pandemic had a significant impact on aviation world-wide, Elizovo experienced a 27% drop in airline traffic in 2020.
 For the year there were 5,098 airline sorties from Elizovo, with Aeroflot, S7 Airlines, and Aurora topping the rankings of total passengers.
-Most Elizovo passengers were transported on Boeing 777-300ER, Airbus A319, and Airbus A320Neo airliners.
+Most Elizovo passengers were transported on Boeing 777-300ER, Airbus A319, and Airbus A320neo airliners.
 A total of 19 destinations (18 of them regularly scheduled) were on the airport's route network during 2020.